scala/make-release-notes/projects-2.13.md

 * [Testing frameworks for 2.13.0-M2](https://index.scala-lang.org/search?q=fullScalaVersion%3A2.13.0-M2+AND+topics%3Atesting)
 * [Compiler plugins for 2.13.0-M2](https://index.scala-lang.org/search?q=fullScalaVersion%3A2.13.0-M2+AND+topics%3Acompiler-plugin)

+### sbt 1 compatibility

+To use sbt 1 with Scala 2.13.0-M2, make sure you are using sbt 1.0.4 or newer.
+Earlier 1.0.x releases won't work.

 ### Scala modules

 Add in sbt using `libraryDependencies += ...`: